tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

     }
 ```

-We have also to move the led and the button to global context :
+We have also to move the led and the button to global context:

 ```rust
     // Move button and led to global contex